SynthstromAudible/DelugeFirmware/docs/community_features.md

   - Not included in c1.1.0
 - ([#2371]) Source can now also be set to a specific track on the deluge.
 This enables an additional TRACK menu to choose which track to record from.

-#### 3.18 - Remove Timestretching From Audio Clip Sample
+#### 3.18 - Set Audio Clip Length Equal to Sample Length
-- ([#1542]) Added new shortcut to remove timestretching from an audio clip and shorten / extend an audio clip without timestretching.
+- ([#1542]) Added new shortcut to set the length of an audio clip to the same length as its sample at the current tempo.
+This functionally removes timestretching until the Audio Clip length or Song tempo is changed.
   - Press `▼︎▲︎` + `◀︎▶︎` to set the Audio Clip length equal to the length of the audio sample.
-This will effectively remove timestretching from the audio sample.
+    - This action is also available in the `Audio Clip Sound Menu` (Press `SELECT`) by Selecting the `ACTIONS` menu and Pressing `SELECT` on the `Set Clip Length to Sample Length` action.
-  - Press `SHIFT` + `◀︎▶︎` + `turn ◀︎▶︎` to shorten / lengthen the audio clip without timestretching.
+  - Press `SHIFT` + `◀︎▶︎` + `turn ◀︎▶︎` to adjust the audio clip's length independent of timestretching.

 #### 3.19 - Sample Slice Default Mode